robinst/pict-rs/README.md

 - ffmpeg 6 (although 4.4 and 5 may also work)
 - exiftool 12.62 (although 12.50 or newer may also work)

-Additionally, pict-rs requires a protobuf during the compilation step to support tokio-console, a runtime debug tool.
+Additionally, pict-rs requires a protobuf compiler during the compilation step to support tokio-console, a runtime debug tool.

 Installing these from your favorite package manager should be sufficient.
 Below are some fun ways to develop and test a pict-rs binary.